 Our Fellows are:

-- Building entirely new fields — like Participatory Defense — to give communities most affected by mass incarceration the avenues to influence the criminal justice process and build a strong legal foundation for more local, sustainable economic activity;
+- Building entirely new fields—like Participatory Defense—to give communities most affected by mass incarceration the avenues to influence the court process and case outcomes;

 - Leveling the educational playing field via organizations like Donors Choose, Beyond 12 and the New Teacher Centre;

-- Drafting legislation and changing policy at the state level — like the groundbreaking Domestic Worker’s Bill of Rights in New York and California — and at the federal level, too.
-Paul Reickhoff and his Iraq and Afghanistan Veterans of America were instrumental in the US Senate’s unanimous passing of the Clay Hunt Bill in 2015 to provide better help for veterans with serious mental health issues.
+- Drafting legislation and changing policy at the state level—like the groundbreaking Domestic Worker’s Bill of Rights in New York and California—and at the federal level too, as Paul Reickhoff and his Iraq and Afghanistan Veterans of America were instrumental in the US Senate’s unanimous passing of the Clay Hunt Bill in 2015 to provide better help for veterans with serious mental health issues;